osiris-cam/piloto/helo.md

 ### Data types:
 #### Categorical:
-represent characteristics such as a person’s gender, marital status, hometown, or the types of movies they like.
+Represents characteristics such as a person’s gender, marital status, hometown, or the types of movies they like.
 Categorical data can take on numerical values for example  *1* indicating a person is male or *2* indicating female, however these numbers don’t have a mathematical meaning.
 Another examples is the typical YES/ NOT.
 In Pytho we can use the Categorical data with Pandas.
 In this type we have a classification of data ( but in this picture we have the resume of both types of data):

 ![Categorical](https://o.quizlet.com/8UUywzzaMhY2ZGHrWE7VkA_b.png)